Private pilot licence

 Recent experience requirements CASR 61.395

-As a private pilot licence holder, you must not act as pilot in command carrying passengers by day unless you have carried out three take-offs and landings either dual or solo in the previous 90 days.
+As a private pilot licence holder, you must not act as pilot in command carrying passengers by day unless you have carried out three take-offs and landings in the previous 90 days.
+If by day you are not carrying passengers there are no prescribed take off or landing recency requirements.

 Personal logbooks CASR 61.345–CASR 61.365